-If you need to pay for childcare, we will repay your expenses, up to the same limits.
+If you need to pay for childcare, we will repay your expenses.
 You must submit a receipt from a registered provider.
-If you are claiming for loss of earnings and childcare, the limits apply to the total of both amounts.

 You can claim for standard class public transport at cost.
 Please keep your receipts.
 We do not pay for taxi travel unless it has been agreed by the Coroner.